-Comment: Westpac's gender pay gap surprise - give me strength
+Cathy Murphy: Westpac's gender pay gap surprise - give me strength

 A sense of intense frustration arose yesterday as I read about David McLean's apparent surprise to discover that massive gender inequities characterise his organisation's remuneration structures.

-I, for one, was not startled by the news that there is a 30 per cent gender pay gap at the bank, or indeed any bank or financial institution.
+I, forone, was not startled by the news that there is a 30 per cent gender pay gap at the bank, or indeed any bank or financial institution.
+Let's get crazy honest for a moment and postulate that a gap exists to a greater or lesser degree in a significant proportion of all firms, companies and organisations in the country.

-Let's get crazy honest for a moment and postulate that it exists to a greater or lesser degree in a significant proportion of all firms, companies and organisations in the country.
+I would be prepared to bet McLean dinner that the figure did not come as a shocking revelation to women employed at Westpac, past or present.
+It beggars belief for any modern CEO to infer that he was blithely unaware of the extent to which males in any role are habitually valued and rewarded more highly than females.

 READ MORE: